UAE: Want back-to-school gadgets? This Sharjah market has laptops starting at Dh50

 “These laptops are not heavily used and are in very good condition,” he said.
 “We don't need to refurbish or repair them as we source them in perfect condition.”

-“A Lenovo Thinkpad E16, which is available in the outlet for Dh3,200 brand new, can be found here, barely used for three months, at just Dh900.”
+We usually receive devices that are in absolutely new condition, and we sell the same used laptops for 50 per cent to 70 per cent less than their original price.
+For example, a brand new Lenovo Thinkpad E16, is available in the outlet for Dh3,200.
+But it can be found here, barely used for three months, at just Dh900.”

 ALSO READ: